Auxerrois blanc: United States

 Bel Lago Vineyards and Winery, located on the Leelanau Peninsula of Michigan, introduced Auxerrois to Michigan in 1987.

-Free Run Cellars in Berrien county, Michigan (southwest MI) is now producing it (2018).
-Island View Orchard planted Auxerrois on Old Mission Peninsula in Traverse City, Michigan in 2016 and it is made at Left Foot Charley.
+Free Run Cellars in Berrien county, Michigan (southwest MI), is now producing it (2018).
+Island View Orchard planted Auxerrois on Old Mission Peninsula in Traverse City, Michigan in 2016, and it is made at Left Foot Charley.

+Heart & Hands Vineyard located on the East side of Cayuga Lake in the village of Union Springs, New York.
+Started growing Auxerrois in 2015, with a first vintage in 2019.
+Heart & Hands.